 A dental flipper is mostly made up of a pink acrylic plate that fits up into the roof of your mouth (your palate).
 The name "flipper" is a north american expression.
 It refers to the fact that the shape of the acrylic palate on the denture sometimes resembles a small flipper on a dolphin; Also, it's possible to "flip" the little plate out of position with your tongue.

 "Dental flipper" and "partial plate" can mean exactly the same thing, but the words "partial plate" are really a more general expression meaning any denture that replaces some teeth rather than all the teeth.

 Let's take a closer look at why you might want one.
-After all, it doesn't sound very attractive, does it!
+After all, having an acrylic plate in the roof of your mouth doesn't sound very attractive, does it!

 Imagine you need to have a front tooth taken out.
 Maybe you had an accident of some sort; the tooth is broken, and it can't be fixed.
 Or it's infected and a root canal won't work.